TaishiUeda/OmronFinsEthernet/README.md

 ## Usage

 Please refer to documents created by doxygen for the details.
-When you access structures' data in PLC, please set memory offset 'CJ' mode.
+When you access structs' data in PLC, please set memory offset 'CJ' mode.
+And please notice that offset of structure is shown as number of bytes, on the other hand, the number of address is defined as number of 16bit segments.
+So, the address of data in a struct can be calculated by adding half number of the offset to the initial address of the struct.

 It's a sample code.